vhive-serverless/STeLLAR/lambda-benchmarking/client/README.md

 ![design](design/diagram.png)

 ### Parameters
-- `visualization` (default "all"): The type of visualization to create (per-burst histogram "histogram" or empirical CDF "CDF").
 - `outputPath` (default "latency-samples"): The directory path where latency samples should be written.
 - `configPath` (default "config.csv"): Configuration file specifying what experiments the client should run (details below).
 - `gatewaysPath` (default "gateways.csv"): File containing ids of gateways to be used.